-As the New Corporate Governance Code does not establish provisions for the appointment of this position, the Board of Directors has not appointed any independent Director as lead independent director(16).
+As the New Corporate Governance Code does not establish provisions for the appointment of this position, the Board of Directors has not appointed any independent Director as lead independent director(17).

-( 16) In accordance with Article 3, Recommendation 13 of the New Corporate Governance Code, the Board of Directors appoints an independent director as the lead independent director in the following cases: (i) if the chairman of the board of directors is the chief executive officer of the company or holds significant managerial powers; (ii) if the position of chairman is held by the person that controls the issuer, either jointly or otherwise; (iii) in large companies, even in the absence of the conditions indicated the previous points, if requested by the majority of Independent Directors.
+^{(&}lt;sup>17) In accordance with Article 3, Recommendation 13 of the New Corporate Governance Code, the Board of Directors appoints an independent director as the lead independent director in the following cases: (i) if the Chairperson of the Board of Directors is the Chief Executive Officer of the company or holds significant managerial powers; (ii) if the position of chairman is held by the person that controls the issuer, either jointly or otherwise; (iii) in large companies, even in the absence of the conditions indicated the previous points, if requested by the majority of Independent Directors.